morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md

 Once validated, the withdrawal request will be marked as proven and await finalization.

-### Challenge Period
+### Finalize Withdraw Transaction after Challenge Period

-Additionally, because of the Optimistic zkEVM design, every transaction (including withdrawals) on Layer 2 must be submitted to Layer 1 and face a challenge period before finalization.
+Additionally, because of the Optimistic zkEVM design, every transaction on Layer 2 must be submitted to Layer 1 and face a challenge period before finalization.

-This process is vital to validate the Layer 2 state, including withdrawal transactions.
+This process is vital to validate the Layer 2 state, eventually validate the authenticity of the withdraw request.

 The withdraw tree root, integral for withdrawal request verification, is also submitted by sequencers once the challenge period, batches, and states have been finalized.

-If the withdrawal is proven and finalized, bridgers may then call the ```relayMessage``` method within the ```L1CrossDomainMessenger``` contract to execute the withdraw message.
+If the withdrawal is proven and finalized, users may then call the ```relayMessage``` method within the ```L1CrossDomainMessenger``` contract to execute the withdraw message.

 ```solidity
 function relayMessage(